 Worksheets and lesson ideas to challenge students aged 11 to 16 to think hard about atomic structure and isotopes (GCSE and Key Stage 3)

-General teaching resources on the particle theory (solids, liquids and gases)
+Particle theory (solids, liquids and gases) teaching resources

 GCSE worksheet on atomic structure key words.
 Key words used to describe atomic structure are written on the board.
 Students come up with a list of questions that their partner must answer by using the key words written on the slide.
 This activity promotes good discussion between students and supports meaning making of key terms.
 (PDF)